neteduandrei/IngineriaProgramarii/FrontEnd/Formy/README.md

-# Format of FormTemplateGenerator
+# Communication standard
-### Used to send to the server a form's template
+## Template Used to send to the server a form's template

 - as classes:
 ```typescript